 What is the common audio file formats that DJs use?

-Often .MP3 or .WAV, however both have downsides and upsides that other file formats fix.
+Often DJ’s use either .MP3 or .WAV, however both have downsides and upsides that other file formats fix.

-With modern dj players other file formats are supported:
+With most modern DJ players these music file formats are supported:

 File format | Acronym | Compressed* | Lossless** | Tags*** |